 - Add the flour, 1/2 cup at a time and mix in gently, you don’t want to over-work the dough.
 I only needed 1.5 cups of flour for my gnocchi but some mixtures might need a bit more.
 It’s best to make sure your potatoes are quite dry before adding the flour though as the more flour you add, the tougher your gnocchi will be.

 - When you’ve added enough flour to result in a soft dough, break tennis ball sized pieces off of the dough and roll into long strips on a floured surface.
 Cut the strip into 1cm gnocchis and place on a floured tray until you are ready to cook them.
 If you like, you can also use a fork to make indents in the gnocchi which create little spaces to suck up more of the sauce.

-- To make the carbonara, fry the bacon until slightly crisp and add the garlic.
+- To make the carbonara, fry the guanciale/bacon until slightly crisp.

-- While the bacon is frying, combine the cream, eggs, Pecorino and seasoning and whisk well.
-Add the hot bacon to the sauce and set aside.
+- While the bacon is frying, combine the eggs, Pecorino and seasoning and whisk well.

 - To cook the gnocchi, bring a large pot of water to the boil.
 Drop in the gnocchi gently and when it floats to the surface, remove with a slotted spoon.
 Reserve 1 cup of cooking water.

 - Pour half of the pasta water into the egg mixture and whisk well.

 - Once your gnocchi is cooked, add it to the pan with the pork then remove from the heat and pour in the egg mixture.
 Stir to coat all the gnocchi in the sauce.
 Add a splash more pasta water if necessary.